|Expense Ratio (net)||N/A|

 |Last Cap Gain||N/A|

 |Morningstar Risk Rating||N/A|

 |Beta (5Y Monthly)||N/A|

 |Average for Category||N/A|

+It's official.
+The U.S. entered a recession in February, according to the Business Cycle Dating Committee of the National Bureau of Economic Research (NBER), which is the arbiter of these things.
 A recession is the scariest creature in the average investor's closet of anxieties.
-Even though the last recession ended more than a decade ago, people fear recessions because they can mean lower home prices, lower stock prices - and no job.Any number of things can cause, or exacerbate, a recession: an exogenous shock, such as today's COVID-19 crisis (which now has even Federal Reserve chairman Jerome Powell admitting that we might currently be in a recession) or the Arab oil embargo of 1973; soaring interest rates; or ill-conceived legislation, such as the Smoot-Hawley Tariff Act of 1930.Recessions are parts of the warp and woof of a dynamic economy, albeit unpleasant ones.
+There's little wonder why.
+People fear recessions because they can mean lower home prices, lower stock prices - and no job.Any number of things can cause, or exacerbate, a recession: an exogenous shock, such as today's COVID-19 crisis or the Arab oil embargo of 1973; soaring interest rates; or ill-conceived legislation, such as the Smoot-Hawley Tariff Act of 1930.Recessions are parts of the warp and woof of a dynamic economy, albeit unpleasant ones.
 If you're prepared for a recession, there will be plenty of opportunities when the recession ends.
 Thus, the more you know about recessions, the better.
 Here are 10 must-know facts about recessions.
 SEE ALSO: 20 Top Stocks to Invest In During a Recession

 Is the market open today?
 Take a look at which holidays the stock markets and bond markets take off in 2020.